 If you send more than $500 then there really is only one Western Union outlet I’ve found that can reliably process larger transaction in Buenos Aires.
 And that’s Western Union on the corner of Av.
 Cordoba and Montevideo.

 The Western Union outlet at Cordoba y Montevideo can process virtually any transaction size.
-But it will always have lines out the door and up the street.
-It can take hours to get to the counter.
+But it will frequently have lines out the door and up the street.
+During peak periods, it can take hours to get to the counter.

 If you get to the counter on closing time (6pm) after spending hours in their line, you may just get told ‘too bad we’re closed’.
 So make sure you always visit this Western Union outlet around the middle of the day.

 If you’re visiting the Western Union on Cordoba y Montevideo to collect cash as a foreigner, you must have your passport with you.
 I can’t tell you how many times I’ve seen people spend hours in line waiting, only to get to the counter and realise they don’t have their passport.